-The school will continue to develop communication and feedback loops to ensure open communication with the school community.
+The school will continue to develop communication and feedback loops to ensure open communication with the school community with a focus on developing the role of the Parent Liaison and on-line newsletters.

 The targets for NAPLAN data will continue to be a focus in line with National targets in Literacy.
-The school will continue with the development of English and Maths curriculum documents in line with the forthcoming Australian Curriculum, and staff professional development to ensure effective and up-to-date teaching strategies align with the State and National agenda.
+The school will continue with the development of English, Maths and Science curriculum documents in line with the newly introduced Australian Curriculum as well as preparing for the introduction of History in 2013.
+Staff professional development will be differentiated to ensure effective and up-to-date teaching strategies align with the State and National agenda.